alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### Verify by (BB):

-**Important:** In the steps below where we visit the remote desktop (RDP) web client, make sure you are not connected to the management VPN.
-We need to test the publicly accessible RDP gateway.

 1. Create a new user without MFA and check that the user cannot access the apps
  + a) Following the [SRE deployment guide](../../tutorial/deployment_tutorials/how-to-deploy-sre.md#bicyclist-optional-set-up-a-non-privileged-user-account) for setting up a non privileged user account, create an account, then check the following before (d) and after (e) adding them to the `SG <SRE ID> Research Users` group
  + b) Visit https://aka.ms/mfasetup in an incognito browser